kashik09/moringa/README.md

 # Mock CreativeAds Agency

-This is a website hosted on GitHub Pages, showcasing my amature ability to create a website.
-The website is a mock website for a creative ads agency called CreativeAds Agency
+This is a mock website hosted on GitHub Pages, showcasing my amature ability to create a website.
+The website is a mock website for a creative ads agency called CreativeAds Agency.

 ## 🌐 Live Website